Recent lld/ELF performance improvements

 All of the wins above rely on llvm/lib/Support/Parallel.cpp, the tiny work-stealing-ish task runtime shared by lld, dsymutil, and a handful of debug-info tools.
 Four changes in that file mattered:

-• c7b5f7c635e2parallelFor used to pre-split work into up to MaxTasksPerGroup (1024) tasks and spawn each through the executor's mutex + condvar.
+• commit c7b5f7c635e2parallelFor used to pre-split work into up to MaxTasksPerGroup (1024) tasks and spawn each through the executor's mutex + condvar.
 It now spawns only ThreadCount workers; each grabs the next chunk via an atomic fetch_add.
 On a clang-14 link (--threads=8), futex calls dropped from ~31K to ~1.4K (glibc release+asserts); wall time 927 ms → 879 ms. This is the reason the parallel mark and parallel scan numbers are worth quoting at all — on the old runtime, spawn overhead was a real fraction of the work being parallelized.

-• 9085f74018a4TaskGroup::spawn() replaced the mutex-based Latch::inc() with an atomic fetch_add and passes the Latch& through Executor::add() so the worker calls dec() directly.
+• commit 9085f74018a4TaskGroup::spawn() replaced the mutex-based Latch::inc() with an atomic fetch_add and passes the Latch& through Executor::add() so the worker calls dec() directly.
 Eliminates one std::function construction per spawn.

-• 5b1be759295c — removed the Executor abstract base class.
+• commit 5b1be759295c — removed the Executor abstract base class.
 ThreadPoolExecutor was always the only implementation; add() and getThreadCount() are now direct calls instead of virtual dispatches.

-• 8daaa26efdda — enables nested parallel TaskGroup via work-stealing.
+• commit 8daaa26efdda — enables nested parallel TaskGroup via work-stealing.
 Historically, nested groups ran serially to avoid deadlock (the thread that was supposed to run a nested task might be blocked in the outer group's sync()).
 Worker threads now actively execute tasks from the queue while waiting, instead of just blocking.
 Root-level groups on the main thread keep the efficient blocking Latch::sync(), so the common non-nested case pays nothing.
 In lld this lets SyntheticSection::writeTo calls with internal parallelism (GdbIndexSection, MergeNoTailSection) parallelize automatically when called from inside OutputSection::writeTo, instead of degenerating to serial execution on a worker thread — which was the exact situation D131247 had worked around by threading a root TaskGroup all the way down.

 Small wins worth mentioning